Best CAD and CAM Software for Beginners [Easy Guide]

 The answer is not obvious, despite what your wallet may be telling you.
 The problem is that free software is seldom the best in anything but price.

-You only need to come up with three software packages–CAD, CAM, and Feeds/Speeds Calculator.
+You only need to come up with three software packages–CAD software, CAM software, and Feeds/Speeds Calculator.
 There are even offers available that bundle a couple of these together.
 Read on to check them out.
 They’ll save you loads of time and frustration in exchange for a few dollars.
 Getting off to a great start in CNC is worth it!

 In many pursuits, it’s tempting to want to start with the best.
 Get what the same software Pro’s use, how can you regret it?

-The reason why that may not be the best approach is that Pros and Beginners need to solve different problems.
+The reason why that may not work is that Pros and Beginners need to solve different problems.

-Consider: many shops run the market-leading software packages because they need to exchange files with Customers and they need to be able to hire Talent that’s familiar with the software Day 1 without requiring a lot of expensive training to come up to speed.
+- Shops need to be able to hire Talent that’s familiar with the software without requiring a lot of expensive training to come up to speed.

 In either case, choosing the market leader or industry standard software for their market may make sense.
 It ensures they’re more likely to have the same software as Customers so they can share files.
 And, it ensures new hires are more likely to know the popular software they’ve chosen so less training.

-Beginners and Hobbyists shouldn’t care less about either one of those issues.
+Beginners and Hobbyists shouldn’t care about either one of those issues.

-BTW, the leading CAD software for Pros is SolidWorks, and the leading CAM software is Mastercam, though Fusion 360 is getting there fast.
+BTW, the leading CAD software for Pros is SolidWorks, and the leading CAM software is Fusion 360.

 While faster drawing and faster g-code may sound great, Beginners and Hobbyists often just want to get to making their parts as soon as possible.
 Who wants to invest hundreds of hours before you can do even something simple?